pretorh/lfs-notes/steps/8-bootable.md

 ### setup

-see `scripts/8/linux-setup.sh` to extract sources and clean, and setup a default config
+Use `scripts/8/linux-setup.sh` to extract sources and clean, and setup a default config.
+Note this starts bash in the extracted directory

 ### configure